mike111-droid/WireGuardHSM-linux/README.md

 $ sudo ./start_wg0-hsm_y-timestamp_y
 ```

 *setup* starts a script that lets you input the necessary settings or automatically sets them and checks the dependencies required. *recompile* allows to recompile with the current settings. *start_wg0-hsm_y-timestamp_y* is the executable that needs to execute with root privileges to access wireguard.
 It also includes the important settings in the name (if HSM or HSM_TIMESTAMP is enabled, or which interface will be started).
-(IMPORTANT: WiregaurdHSM only works if you have pcscd start with *sudo pcscd -d -f*.
+(IMPORTANT: WiregaurdHSM only works if you have pcscd start with "*sudo pcscd -d -f*".
 The systemctl version always lead to a segmentation fault on my computer)

 ## ToDo's
 - [X] **PIN Managment:** At the moment the PIN is written in *scsh3/wireguard_damon.js*. *wireguardhsm/config_changer.c* should manage the PIN, also with possible user input.